parris/iz/README.md

 Goals/Info
 ====
 This package's goals are really simple.
 Just looking for a lightweight manner to validate common things.
 It is user centric and ensures that they don't make typos.
-It does not require them to enter things in "some right way", but rather "a right way".
-In other words if they like to put "." instead of "-" in their phone numbers it should let them.
+It does not require them to enter things in 'some right way', but rather 'a right way'.
+In other words if they like to put '.' instead of '-' in their phone numbers it should let them.
 We should just make sure they don't mess up and only put 8 numbers instead of 10.
 If we need our data in some other format that is our job to normalize!
-In fact that might be a good next project... "norm.js" sounds fairly sexy to me :).
+In fact that might be a good next project... 'norm.js' sounds fairly sexy to me :).
 It also provides validation for required fields and separates it from whether what a user has entered is valid.

 Setup